jorge2412/DataLake2/Mixed Reality/HoloLens (Draft)/Session 2 - Hands On/HoloLens HOL.md

 1. Download and install the latest release of Unity from https://unity3d.com/unity.
 The free Personal Edition will work just fine while you are learning.

-    > If you've worked with Unity and HoloLens previously, you may recall needing to download a special build.
+    > If you have worked with Unity and HoloLens previously, you may recall needing to download a special build.
 HoloLens support is now fully integrated into Unity, so you no longer need to do that.
 The "normal" release version is sufficient now.

 1. You must have a Unity account to sign in to Unity.
 Go to https://id.unity.com/en/conversations/41750435-f67a-4881-a6e5-5dec3c05f731019f and create an account if you do not already have one.